-These are vegan chocolate chip cookies rival any classic chocolate chip cookie recipe in flavor and texture.
-The list of ingredients is short and simple, no eggs or oil, applesauce instead, and the recipe is quick - no long chilling and cookies in half an hour!
+These are applesauce chocolate chip cookies that rival any classic chocolate chip cookie recipe in flavor and texture yet are low in fat and don't need eggs!
+In fact, the list of ingredients is short and inexpensive, with lighter swaps such as applesauce, and the recipe is quick - no long chilling and cookies are ready in half an hour!

-Plus I give you a troubleshooting trick that ensures your classic dairy free chocolate chip cookies turn out perfectly every time.
-If you like these, you'll likely enjoy my other easy cookie recipes especially my cinnamon chocolate chip cookies and chocolate sugar cookies.
+If you like these, you'll likely enjoy my other cookie recipes especially my cinnamon chocolate chip cookies and chocolate sugar cookies.

 Jump to: